 Deploy Covert VPN

 Check Clone host MAC address to make your local interface have the same MAC address as the remote interface.
-It's safest to leave this option checked.

 Once a Covert VPN interface is active, you may use it like any physical interface on your system.
 Use ifconfig to configure its IP address.
 If your target network has a DHCP server, you may request an IP address from it using your operating system's built-in tools.